-The Intellectual Property for data and outputs will be vested in the Australian Government and the Commonwealth Scientific and Industrial Research Organisation as per the CSIRO-CEWH Agreement.
+The Intellectual Property for data and outputs will be vested in the Australian Government as per the CSIRO-CEWH Agreement.
 It will be made part of the creative commons as per Australian Government information policies.
 Data acquired for use within Flow-MER Program should have a Creative Commons Attribution 4.0 Australia licence (CC BY; Creative Commons By Attribution licence) that allows for the data to be used across Flow-MER Program partner agencies and derived data sets to be published.
 However, moral rights will be retained by individuals, with authorship and contributions acknowledged in all associated documentation where appropriate.